Dartmouth-Data-Analytics-Core/RNA-seq-Differential-Expression-workshop-June-2021/Day-2/03-linear-modeling.md

-# 02 - Introductiuon to linear models
+# 02 - Introduction to linear models

 ### Learning objectives:
 - Understand the basic principles of linear models and why they are useful in RNA-seq DE analysis